Issa-Compass/hackathon/README.md

    - Find Aaron in person before **6 PM** to do a **5-minute live demo** of your project

 ## 🎨 Be Creative, Be Memorable
 Main characters stand out — not because they take the easy path, but because they rise to the moment.
-If you find the simplest answer, submit it, and head out - pause and ask yourself: Is that really Main Character Energy?

 This isn't about the most technical deep solution - but the most thoughtful one.
 Think of the main characters you admire — what would they do in this situation?
 They’d go deeper.
 Take risks.
-Push boundaries.
+Push boundaries but always stay brave and kind.
 That’s who we’re looking for.

 Good luck and have fun!
 — Team Issa 🚀